remino/dress.css/README.md

 their mobile counterparts).
 Compatibility is periodically checked with [`doiuse`](https://www.npmjs.com/package/doiuse); older engines such as IE are not supported.

+### Backwards compatibility

+This stylesheet is meant to stay up to date with the latest changes of mainstream browsers, not to support old CSS forever.
+Major version changes will likely break support of previous version of this stylesheet.
+Minor version updates are less likely to do so, but there is still a possibility.
+If a specific version of the stylesheet works best for you, stay with it.
+If you prefer using the latest version, make sure to read the updates (`CHANGELOG.md`) and to test your site or application.

 [Back to top](#)